Skip to main content

 Update the Repository for the Update Sites

-1. Log on to a machine as a user with access to the EM Update Site(s).
+1. Log on to a machine as a user with access to the Enterprise Manager update site or sites.

-1. Use menu path: EnterpriseManager>Preferences to open the Preferences screen.
+1. Go to EnterpriseManager > Preferences to open the Preferences screen.

-2. Click on the Expand Arrow arrowhead to expand the Enterprise Manager.
+2. Select the expand arrowhead next to Enterprise Manager.

-5. Click the Local button and search for the directory where the repository.zip file was extracted.
+5. Select the Local button and browse to the directory where the repository.zip file was extracted.

-6. Click on the directory and then click OK.
+6. Select the directory and then select OK.

 note

-The site Administrator can define multiple sites.
-This may include sites for testing as well as sites intended for use by all users at the customer site.
+The administrator can define multiple sites, including sites for testing and sites intended for use by all users.

 Export Update Sites

-3. Check the location and file name of the export file.
+3. Verify the location and file name of the export file.

 note

-This export file can be sent to each user or placed on a shared network location so each EM user can import the list of update sites available.
+This export file can be sent to each user or placed on a shared network location so each Enterprise Manager user can import the list of available update sites.

 Import an Update Site

-If an administrator has made an import file of available update sites, users can import this file to save time
+If an administrator has created an export file of available update sites, users can import this file to save time.

-1. Use menu path: Enterprise Manager>Preferences to open the Preferences screen.
+1. Go to Enterprise Manager > Preferences to open the Preferences screen.

-2. Click on the Expand Arrow arrowhead to expand the Enterprise Manager.
+2. Select the expand arrowhead next to Enterprise Manager.

 5. Locate the correct import file in the Import Sites window.

-6. Click the Open button to load the update sites from the import file to the Update sites list.
+6. Select Open to load the update sites from the import file into the update sites list.

 SMA OpCon Configuration Utility

-The SMA OpCon Configuration Utility installation can be run independently, if desired, on the machine.
-Use the following procedure to perform a new installation or an upgrade installation on the SMA OpCon Configuration Utility.
+The SMA OpCon Configuration Utility can be installed independently on a machine.
+Use the following procedure to perform a new installation or an upgrade.

 1. Log in as a Windows user with Local Administrative Rights.

-2. Exit all running applications on the desktop (including OpCon applications).
+2. Close all running applications on the desktop, including OpCon applications.

 3. Download the OpCon Web Installer (OWI) zip file from https://github.com/smatechnologies/opcon-web-installer.

-4. Run the OpCon Web Installer.exe file to download and launch the installer for the SMA OpCon Configuration Utility package.
+4. Run the OpCon Web Installer.exe file to download and open the installer for the SMA OpCon Configuration Utility package.

 SMA OpCon Core

-The SMA OpCon Installer is a consolidated installer designed to install and configure the following core components:
+The SMA OpCon Installer is a consolidated installer that installs and configures the following core components:

 • Database Scripts